dkitley1975/movie-quiz/README.md

   ![Level Selection](./docs/screenshots/level-difficulty-selection-mobile.png)

 -__High Scores Section__
-This section has a table created from the users local storage, when first opening the local storage is populated with some example names and scores from the Javascript file, this ensures that the high scores page isn't blank when opening.
+This section has a table created from the users session storage, when first opening the session storage is populated with some example names and scores from the Javascript file, this ensures that the high scores page isn't blank when opening.
 There is also included a button to return to the home screen.
+There are 6 sample high scores added to the storage the points values are created randomly using the point values and the total amount of questions to be asked within the quiz.
+This is calculated twice for the Hard, Medium and Easy values
+    `Math.floor(Math.random() * (SetQtyOfQuestions + 1)) * pointsPerCorrectAnswerHard`

   ![High Scores](./docs/screenshots/high-scores-page-mobile.png)